 The module manual entails information on the duration, credits, type of examination, requirements, study results, workload, type of learning, content, literature, and the representative of the module of a degree course.
 Further information can be found in the guideline on modularization and credit point awarding of the Bund-Länder commission.
 The module overview and the study content can be downloaded in form of a PDF.

 Pre-study internship required!
-Internship of 8 weeks duration with usually 4 weeks prior to the begin of studies (exception: applicants who have attained their direct German higher education entrance qualification from a non-European institution do not need to provide proof of a pre-study internship prior to the begin of studies.
+Internship of 8 weeks duration with usually 4 weeks prior to the beginning of studies (exception: applicants who have attained their direct German higher education entrance qualification from a non-European institution do not need to provide proof of a pre-study internship prior to the beginning of studies.